fsprojects/Paket/docs/content/convert-from-nuget-tutorial.md

 If you are using authorized NuGet feeds, convert-from-nuget command will automatically migrate the credentials for you.
 Following are valid modes for the `--creds-migration` option:

-1. `encrypt` -  Encrypt your credentials and save them in the [paket configuration file](paket-config-file.html).
+1. `encrypt` -  Encrypt your credentials and save them in the [Paket configuration file](paket-config-file.html).
 2. `plaintext` - Include your credentials in plaintext in the paket.dependencies file.
 See [example](nuget-dependencies.html#plaintext-credentials).
 3. `selective` - Use this switch if you're using more than one authorized NuGet feed, and you want to apply different modes for each of them.